|Nutrition Facts (per serving)|

-Sift the flour with 2 teaspoons baking powder, then add flour to the batter in three parts, alternating with the milk.
+Sift the flour with 2 teaspoons baking powder, then add flour to the batter in 3 parts, alternating with the milk.
 Mix well after each addition.

 Mound about 1/4 cup onto a cookie sheet (about 6 to a sheet) and bake at 350 F for 20 minutes.

-When still warm, spread the underside with a glaze of powdered sugar mixed with rum and water.
+When still warm, spread the underside with a glaze of confectioners' sugar mixed with rum and water.

 Second Option: spread one half with sugar glaze and the other half with melted chocolate glaze.

 Melt chocolate and butter in 45 seconds in the microwave, stirring every 15 seconds.

-Stir in powdered sugar, then add enough hot water to thin and beat with a spoon until the glaze is smooth.
+Stir in confectioners' sugar, then add enough hot water to thin and beat with a spoon until the glaze is smooth.